kerem-ersoz/kekken/README.md

 2. Copy the SDL_image and SDL_ttf headers from their respective framework folders into /Library/Frameworks/SDL2.framework/Headers.
 3. Use ```make mac``` to compile.

-### Alternatively:
+### Alternatively, using xcode:
-You can include all frameworks neatly using Xcode and build it there.
+You can include all frameworks without having to move headers and compile.

 ## Windows:
 Coming soon!